huangbolun/data-ai-iot/databricks/core/markdown/Instructions.md

 		<IngestConnectionString>: {Outputs.eventHubConnectionStringIngest}
 		<EventHubName>: {Outputs.ehInNameIngest}

+* This information goes in Cmd 8 of the Notebook
-* Click here to get the [Text Analytics Cognitive Service]({Outputs.textAnalyticsOverviewUrl) key (under Manage keys) and Endpoint
+* Click here to get the [Text Analytics Cognitive Service]({Outputs.textAnalyticsOverviewUrl) access key (under Manage keys) and Endpoint

-* This information goes in Cmd 11 of the Notebook
+* This information goes in Cmd 12 of the Notebook

 		<IngestConnectionString>: {Outputs.eventHubConnectionStringDest}
 		<EventHubName>: {Outputs.ehInNameDest}